jakewilliami/jakewilliami.web/_posts/2021-2-24-passage-htb.md

 ---
 layout: post
-title: HackTheBox Notes &emdash; Passage
+title: HackTheBox Notes &mdash; Passage
 ---

 This machine is currently active, and is my first attempt at HTB.
 Its IP address is `10.10.10.206`.